w3c/Guide/process/charter.md

 The W3C Process describes the [charter extensions](https://www.w3.org/policies/process/#charter-extension) and when they may occur.
 No Advisory Committee review is required for short-term extensions.

 The Team expects a charter extension to be no more than 6 months.
-Otherwise the Group must recharter or justification must be provided to explain the delay.
+Otherwise the Group must [recharter](#recharter-request) or justification must be provided to explain the delay.

+Short-term extensions cannot exceed a total of one year from the original charter end date.

 For a short-term extension, the charter shepherd roles are: